amadeu01/til/_swift/custom-framework.md

+---
+title: Playground Til's
+layout: default
+---

 # Use a custom framework in a playground

 **For XCode 9**

 Use the functionality provided by a custom framework in your playground.
 Before using a framework, you must convert your playground to a workspace.

 ## Convert your playground project to a workspace